Tenacious D: Internet

+Video games

+The song "The Metal" is playable in the sixth tier setlist of Guitar Hero III: Legends of Rock, as well as being playable in demo versions of the game included in demo kits, Official Xbox Magazine Demo Disc #77, some copies of Tony Hawk's Proving Ground, and formerly as a digital download on the Xbox Games Store.

+"The Metal" and "Master Exploder" appear on the soundtrack of Brütal Legend.
+Both Black and Gass voice characters in the game partly modeled after their likenesses; Black voices main character Eddie Riggs, while Gass voices Kage the Kannonier.
+An in-game Tenacious D guitar was available as a pre-order incentive.
+"The Metal" was added as downloadable content to Rock Band to coincide with Brütal Legend's release.

 Live

-The band spent the first twelve years of their career playing concerts acoustic; just Black and Gass on acoustic guitars, with no backing instruments apart from occasional guests.
+The band spent the first twelve years of their career playing acoustic concerts; just Black and Gass on acoustic guitars, with no backing instruments apart from occasional guests.
 Black and Gass have expressed angst they experience before concerts saying: "We're always looking for a loophole.
 Pretty much every concert we've ever done, we're trying to find a way to cancel the show at the last minute."
 The band mainly spent their first five years performing in Los Angeles, with occasional concerts in New York and Colorado.
-The band embarked on their first ever tour in the summer of 1999.
+The band embarked on their first ever tour in 1999.
 In 2001, Tenacious D started their second nationwide concert tour, performing at larger venues, many of which sold out.
-In the fall of 2001, Black and Gass toured with Weezer alongside Jimmy Eat World, performing in large arenas.
+In 2001, Black and Gass toured with Weezer alongside Jimmy Eat World, performing in large arenas.
 In 2002, the band supported Kid Rock at a handful of concerts, before starting their third domestic tour, Le Tour!, playing many medium-sized theaters.
 Later that year and in early 2003, the band would perform three small European tours, and an Australian tour.

 In 2006, the band launched their first ever major tour, The Pick of Destiny Tour.
-Black and Gass wished to recruit electric guitarist John Konesky and bassist John Spiker, both members of Gass' side-project Trainwreck, and had been session musicians on The Pick of Destiny album.
+Black and Gass wished to recruit electric guitarist John Konesky and bassist John Spiker, both members of Gass's side-project Trainwreck, and had been session musicians on The Pick of Destiny album.
 The band also wished to recruit drummer Brooks Wackerman from The Vandals.
 At early rehearsals of the tour, Black and Gass contemplated whether to go ahead with the musicians, or whether to continue performing acoustic, of which they decided to try the tour with the band.
 The tour would continue into 2007, with two US legs, a European leg and an Australian leg.